graphile/graphile.github.io/src/pages/postgraphile/make-wrap-resolvers-plugin.md

 If you want a mutation to succeed only if some custom code succeeds, you can do that plugging into the current PostgreSQL transaction.
-This allows you to 'rollback' the SQL transation if the custom code fails.
+This allows you to 'rollback' the SQL transaction if the custom code fails.

 ```ts
 export const CreatePostPlugin = makeWrapResolversPlugin({